robocup-junior/rcj-soccer-tdp-2026/readme.md

-# RoboCupJunior Soccer 2026 TDP Showcase
+# RoboCupJunior Soccer 2026 Media Showcase
 Listing Team Description Papers (TDPs) submitted by RoboCupJunior Soccer teams for the 2026 International Competition.

 Teams are grouped by league.
 Award-winning teams are listed first (Individual 1st → 2nd → 3rd, then Superteam, then Community Award, then Technical Challenge); the remaining teams follow in alphabetical order.
 Each entry also links the team's Poster and Video where submitted.